aptech/docs/docs/CR-selif.rst

     :param e:
     :type e: Nx1 vector of 1's and 0's

-    :returns: y (*TODO*), MxK matrix or string array consisting of the rows of x for which there is a 1 in the corresponding row of  e.
+    :returns: y (*MxK matrix or string array*) consisting of the rows of x for which there is a 1 in the corresponding row of  e.

 Remarks